Henley Bridge Lessons

 Weak Twos have the advantage of preempting the opposition and making it difficult for them to find a contract.

-Don't make this bid if you are vulnerable because going down would be expensive.
+Be careful making this bid if you are vulnerable because going down would be expensive.

 Don't make this bid if you have a four card major suit.
 Partner may also have 4 cards in that major and you are likely to miss the fit.